Hi-Folks/array/doc/arr.md

 Arr is a class for managing PHP arrays, so you can use methods to perform some common operations.

 ## Description
-Array in PHP is a basic but powerful type for managing list of elements.
+Array in PHP is a basic but powerful data structure for managing list of elements.
-Arrays in PHP are list of map key => value.
+Arrays in PHP are list of map (pair of key => value).
- Usually key are integer index, from 0.
+ Usually keys are integer that start from 0 (first element has position/index 0, the second one has position/index 1 etc... ).
 In this case arrays are treated like an indexed array.
 But keys could be "named" (integer, string...).
 In this case, arrays are treated like an associative array.
+For example:
+- ['🍎', '🍌'] : is an array with 2 elements the first one with index 0 and the second one with index 1;
+- ['apple' => '🍎', 'banana' => '🍌']: is an array with 2 element with the same **values** of the previous one, but different indexes.
+In this case the index 'apple' is related with value '🍎', the index 'banana' is related with value '🍌'.

 ## Create an array
-Create an array with static method *make()* and then you can access to all Arr methods, for example *length()*:
+You can create an array (using Arr class) with static method *make()* and then you can access to all *Arr object*  methods, for example *length()*:
 ```php
 use HiFolks\DataType\Arr;
 $fruits = Arr::make(['🍎', '🍌']);
 echo $fruits->length();
 // Output: 2
 ```

-## Access an Array item
-Access an array item using the index position.
+## Access an array element using the index position
-Even if you are using Arr class, you can access to the element with square brackets [] like with PHP standard array:
+Even if you are using *Arr* class, you can access to the element with square brackets [] like with PHP standard array:
 - $fruits[0];
 - $fruits[ $fruits->length() - 1];